The Most Common Types of Home Loan

 You’ll receive several benefits with a construction loan that you may not have access to with more traditional home loans.
 These include the following:

-• Savings on interest payments during the construction period, as you only pay interest on the loan amount released for the stage of construction you’re currently in.
+• savings on interest payments during the construction period, as you only pay interest on the loan amount released for the stage of construction you’re currently in.

 • Access to interest-only repayment options.